About the Language Arts Program

 The courses for the 37-hour language arts major include such subject areas as multicultural literature, English language, story telling, oral interpretation, creative writing, writing for children, world literature and creative nonfiction.
 A 26-hour language arts minor is also available.

 View the course requirements, layout, and course descriptions as well as learn more about the language arts program at Spring Arbor University in the language arts catalog taken from the undergraduate catalog.
-You can also view a sample four-year plan at the School of Education.

 On campus, there are a wide range of opportunities for students to get involved, apply what they’re learning in the classroom in a practical way, and meet students who have similar passions.
 Here is a list of just some of the opportunities available that might interest language arts students: